 - Add a small amount of oxidizer, such as potassium permanganate, hydrogen peroxide or potassium dichlorate.
 Aqueous solution or a few crystals are fine.

 - When you are ready to start the beating heart, approach the drop of mercury with the tip of the iron wire or nail.
 The heart will start to beat when the iron is close to the mercury, but not quite touching it.
 The mercury heart will beat for about 20 seconds before stopping.

 How the Mercury Beating Heart Works

 The mechanism for this reaction is not clearly understood, but it likely involves oxidation of the iron.
 The permanganate, peroxide, or dichromate oxidizes the mercury and produces mercury(I) ions.
 These ions combine with sulfate ions from the sulfuric acid and form a thin layer of mercury(I) sulfate on the surface of the drop of mercury.
 The formation of the layer reduces the surface tension of the drop, causing it to flatten out.
 When the flattened drops contacts the iron wire or nail, the mercury sulfate oxidizes the iron to form the iron(II) ion while reducing the mercury to its normal metallic form.
 The mercury has a higher surface tension, so the drop becomes rounded again.
 As contact with the iron ceases, the oxide coating starts to form again, repeating the process.
 When all of the oxidizer has been reduced, the reaction stops.
 There is some debate about the mechanism because weaker oscillations have been observed even without the presence of oxidizer.

 Less Toxic Alternative to Mercury

 Mercury is very toxic, so you may wish to perform this demonstration with another material.
 It turns out molten gallium works in place of the drop of mercury.
 Gallium will melt at a low temperature and is much less toxic/easily contained than mercury.
 To perform the demonstration with gallium, melt a pellet of gallium and immerse it in sulfuric acid.
 Add a small amount of an oxidizer, such as potassium permanganate, to the sulfuric acid.
-The gallium heart will be more slowly than the mercury heart.
+The gallium heart beats more slowly than the mercury heart.

 Watch the Mercury Beating Heart in Action